 However, did you know that if you don’t use a face scrub properly, it may result in more damage to your skin?
 Read on to learn more about the dos and don’ts of using a face scrub.

 Why Do We Use Scrubs?

 Body and facial scrubs are incredibly beneficial.
 By removing dead skin, they improve your skin’s absorption of moisturizer.
 That way, any moisturizer applied after a good scrub will penetrate the skin more deeply.

-Body scrubs can aid in smoothening and evening out your skin.
+Body scrubs can aid in smoothening and evening out the look of your skin.
 If you don’t remove dry skin, it causes your skin to feel rough to the touch, with a dull, cracked texture and appearance.
-You should have smoother and more even skin after removing the dead, dry cells with our best-selling gold scrub.
+You should have smoother and more even-looking skin after removing the dead, dry cells with our best-selling gold scrub.